gitlabhq/gitlabhq/PROCESS.md

    and any other label that may apply in the specific case
 1. Add the ~bug and ~regression labels
 1. Notify the respective Engineering Manager to evaluate the Severity of the regression and add a [Severity label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#bug-severity-labels).
 The counterpart Product Manager is included to weigh-in on prioritization as needed to set the [Priority label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#bug-priority-labels).
+1. Determine the release that the regression affects.
+Add the `regression:xx.x` label.
-1. If the regression is either an ~S1, ~S2 or ~S3 severity, label the regression with the current milestone as it should be fixed in the current milestone.
+1. If the `regression:xx.x` is the **Current release**, schedule it for the current milestone as it should be fixed in the current milestone.
+Scope it with ~Deliverable.
-  1. If the regression was introduced in an RC of the current release, label with ~Deliverable
+1. If the `regression:xx.x` is the **Last monthly release**,  schedule it for the current milestone as it should be fixed in the current milestone.
+Scope it with ~"Next Patch Release".
+1. If the `regression:xx.x` is older than the **Current release** and **Last monthly release**:
-  1. If the regression was introduced in the previous release, label with ~"Next Patch Release"
+  1. If the regression is an ~S1 severity, label the regression with the current milestone as it should be fixed in the current milestone.
+Scope it with ~Stretch.
-1. If the regression is an ~S4 severity, the regression may be scheduled for later milestones at the discretion of Engineering Manager and Product Manager.
+  1. If the regression is an ~S2, ~S3 or ~S4 severity, the regression may be scheduled for later milestones at the discretion of Engineering Manager and Product Manager.

-When a new issue is found, the fix should start as soon as possible.
-You can ping the Engineering Manager or the Product Manager for the relative area to make them aware of the issue earlier.
-They will analyze the priority and change it if needed.

 ## Release retrospective and kickoff